synapsecns/sanguine/packages/docs/docs/consensus/glossary.md

 that can then be used to prove messages.
 If a fraudulent attestation is posted, an attacker could fool the destination into executing a malicious message, so the Notary plays a crucial role in maintaining [Integrity](#integrity)

-### Optimistic Pause
-If a [Guard](#guard) believes that a [Notary](#notary) has submitted a [fraudulent](#fraud) [attestation](#attestation) to its [Destination](#destination-chain),
-the actual [fraud resolution](#fraud-resolution) needs to be decided on another chain, either the [SYN Chain](#synapse-chain) or the
-[Origin](#origin-chain).
-Because of this, we allow the Guard to optimisitcally pause the [Destination](#destination) chain which puts both the accused Notary and the reporting Guard in dispute.
-Until the resolution is communicated to that destination chain, that attestation and the Notary are not truested by that destination, and the Guard would need to pay a significant amount to submit additional reports on that chain (to avoid denial of service).

-### Optimistic Period
-This is a crucial property of messaging system that is set and enforced by the client Smart Contract of the messaging system.
-It is the time that a message must wait to be executed in order to give the Guards time to catch potential fraud.
-The longer this time means the Guards have more time to catch fraud and the less likely it is for an attacker to fool a Destination into executing a fraudulent message.

 ### Off Chain
 Anything that happens outside of a blockchain is referred to as Off Chain.
 If a transaction happens [On Chain](#on-chain) on one blockchain, there is no way for another blockchain to know about this without the help of Off Chain agents.
 These Off Chain agents